-In January 2020 Lakeland’s first 12,000-square-foot food hall called The Joinery officially opened its doors to the public.
+In January 2020 Lakeland’s first 12,00-square-foot food hall called The Joinery officially opened its doors to the public.
 Owned by Sarah and Jonathan Bucklew, it is a modern and stylish food court and brewery where families and foodies can indulge.
 Previously, the place was known as Lakeland Brewing Co., and its soul and heart are still present over there despite the makeover.

 The city had helped Sarah and Jon a lot in their project.
 Thus, the city’s Community Redevelopment Agency provided them with a $250,000 grant.
 However, since it was not enough, the Bucklew’s had to sell their house and move into an 800-square-foot apartment.

-When first entering into the hall, the customers are met with the selection of seven vendors, selling various delicious stuff, including coffee, pizza, sushi, gourmet plates, and ice cream.
+When first entering the hall, the customers are met with a selection of seven vendors, selling various delicious stuff, including coffee, pizza, sushi, gourmet plates, and ice cream.
 The vendors are King State Coffee, Mayday Ice Cream, Ava Pizzeria, Sabu Ramen, Gallito Taqueria, Ato Sushi, and Bloom Shakalaka.
 All vendors have a uniquely designed space made from shipping containers.
 Also, each vendor in the food hall with their specially designed murals, an abundance of greenery, and uniquely placed tiles has brought their unique character and special atmosphere into the space.
 The front area of the food hall has a directory, helping visitors to navigate and not to get lost.

 The facility also provides plenty of sitting options inside, such as square and round wooden tables, stools, benches, and chairs.
 All the furniture was designed and produced by the Bucklew’s furniture company Seventeen20.
 A front patio with tables, chairs, benches, and couches boasts an iconic breathtaking view of the lake.
 There is also a back patio with such facilities as orange umbrella tables, a fire pit, and native Florida greenery from the Nectary.
-Ornate blocks both inside and outside promotes good airflow and add the layer of privacy at the same time.
+Ornate blocks both inside and outside promotes good airflow and add a layer of privacy at the same time.

-Since the place has been recently opened, the owners Sarah and Jon Bucklew are already brainstorming new ideas for the future to attract more customers.
+Since the place has opened, the owners Sarah and Jon Bucklew are already brainstorming new ideas for the future to attract more customers.
 One of them is smores kits that visitors will be able to purchase from the inside bar in order to enjoy themselves by the campfire outside.

-The place boasts a great location: it is about a few minutes walk to downtown.
+The place boasts a great location: it is about a few minute walk to downtown.
 Moreover, it has millisecond access to Lake Mirror.